krzeminsky/sveltekit-chat-app/README.md

 - Rate limiting using redis
 - Message reactions
 - Blocking users
+- Loading more chats in the left panel

 ### Notes
 - When running in preview mode, you'll get an error that says that SvelteKit couldn't resolve an url ("/api/attachments"), it's caused by using node's fetch instead of SvelteKit's.
 To fix it, implement a work-around using form actions or do some other shenanigans idk.
 Too lazy to fix it.
 The app works 100% in dev though.